Parallel Map in Kotlin

 A previous iteration of this article proposed the following solution:

-we were forcefully blocking the thread until the whole execution of pmap
+uses a dispatcher that is confined to the invoker thread.
+Which means we are forcefully blocking the thread until the execution of pmap

 finishes, instead of letting the caller decide how the execution should go.